sampsyo/home/contact.md

   Please [apply to the Ph.D. program at Cornell CS][csapply] or [in ECE][eceapply].
 I'll look forward to reading your application to either department.

+* **I'm looking for a summer research internship.**

+  I can't consider applications for new research interns right now.
+I hope you find a great internship with another group!

+  However, I am interested in working undergraduates from underrepresented groups via the [DREU][] and [LSAMP][] programs.
+Please consider applying to one of those if they apply to you.

 * **May we "repost" the text of one of your blog posts on our site?**

   I'm glad you're interested in the article!
 But copies of blog posts on sites I don't control make it impossible for me to correct mistakes or add updates in the future.
 Please don't "repost" anything.